ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 #### Create ShowVIPStatus Function

-This function is a helper function to try and reduce writing duplicate code for turn on and off each VIP status visibility.
+The `ShowVIPStatus` function is a helper function to try and reduce writing duplicate code for turn on and off each VIP status visibility.

 When a VIP status needs to be shown, all other VIP statuses need to have their visibility turn off.
 You can loop over the `vipStatuses` array, and compare the `statusToShow` value for each iteration.
 If there is a match, then that status is shown in the UI to the player.